‘General Hospital’ Spoilers: Ava In Trouble After Morgan’s Meds Suddenly Appears In The Wrong Hands

 That person will be Morgan’s brother, Dante, as he is seen in the General Hospital promo finding the bottle of lithium in the evidence room of the PCPD.
 What will he do with it?
 He may just keep it to himself for now and start his own investigation as to why this popped up all of a sudden.
 As far as he knows, Morgan was taking his bipolar medications as he should.
 This will definitely raise some questions.

-According to Soaps She Knows, Dante will become intrigued by what he just found and this will not be something that he will just let go.
+According to Soaps She Knows, Dante will become intrigued by what he just found. and this will not be something that he will just let go.
 Someone in that bar had Morgan’s bottle of pills on them and you can bet that he will not stop until he figures out how it got there.
 Of course, the PCPD has not had a good track record of nabbing criminals, but this is personal for Dante.

 The question remains if he will talk to Sonny about what he discovered or if he will keep him in the dark.
 He knows how his dad gets, especially when it comes to the Jerome family.
 They have been mob rivals on General Hospital for years and Sonny wants nothing more than to make sure all of them are gone.
 You sure can’t blame the guy.
-That family has caused a a lot of damage in his life.
+That family has caused a lot of damage in his life.
 The most recent tragedy is the death of his son.

 Olivia Jerome came back from the dead and had the bomb planted in the car that was meant for Julian.
 Morgan is gone because of her, and her sister, Ava, switched his pills, which was the cause of Morgan getting into that car in the first place.
 Liv is locked away, but her sis is roaming free at the moment.
 Sonny Corinthos will not take this lightly at all and that could mean that Ava’s life will be in jeopardy because of what she did.